lalithabb/pic10c-finalproject/README.md

 # PIC10C Project Description

+**Goal:**
+The idea is to classify the themes of documents using k-means clustering.

 Please read below for updates made after the making of the video.
 **Link to youtube video explanation of project: https://youtu.be/zYJkn0ypwFc